-Marshfield is a decidedly white-collar town, with fully 88.00% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Marshfield is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Marshfield who work in office and administrative support (13.04%), management occupations (12.75%), and sales jobs (10.91%).
+Marshfield is a decidedly white-collar town, with fully 85.45% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Marshfield is a town of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Marshfield who work in sales jobs (11.74%), management occupations (11.44%), and office and administrative support (11.11%).

 Also of interest is that Marshfield has more people living here who work in computers and math than 95% of the places in the US.

-Marshfield is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Marshfield is a great place for families with children to consider.
+First of all, many other families with children live here, making Marshfield a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Marshfield has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Marshfield’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Marshfield is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The per capita income in Marshfield in 2010 was $41,717, which is upper middle income relative to Massachusetts, and wealthy relative to the rest of the US.
-This equates to an annual income of $166,868 for a family of four.
+The per capita income in Marshfield in 2010 was $41,462, which is middle income relative to Massachusetts, and wealthy relative to the rest of the US.
+This equates to an annual income of $165,848 for a family of four.

 The people who call Marshfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Marshfield residents report their race to be White, followed by Asian.
-Important ancestries of people in Marshfield include Italian, English, German, and French .
+Important ancestries of people in Marshfield include Irish, Italian, English, German, and French.